yheecb/wordquiz/README.md

 - To learn how to use GitHub in college classes, I am making wordquiz using only the c language.
 I am learning various ways to use it, such as committing, branching, and issue generation.
 ---
 # Todo List
-- 단어 추가 메뉴
+- Add words menu
-- 메뉴에서 예외처리 추가
+- Add Exception Handling from Menu
-- 단어 수정 메뉴
+- Word modification menu
-- show list 알파벳 순으로 정리 기능
+- show list Organizing function in alphabetical order
-- 테스트 중 힌트 기능
+- Test hint function
-- 단계별 테스트
+- step-by-step testing
-- UI 추가
+- Add UI
-- 단어 삭제 메뉴 추가
+- Add word delete menu
-- 테스트 랜덤 기능 추가
+- Add test random functionality
-- 테스트 점수제도 추가
+- Add a test score system
 ---
 # Tech Stack
 - C language